Laogeodritt/quasselflask/README.md

 Note that this will increase the size of your database.
 On my test database (~600MB backlog of actual IRC backlogs), I found that the indices add about 60% of the size of the `backlog` table plus 100% of the `sender` and `buffer` tables to the total datbase size.

-# Installation and running
+# Installing quasselflask

 We recommend using a virtualenv to set up Quasselflask.
 This is a standard Python tool and I will assume you know how to use it; if you are new to Python, you can read the [Flask docs on virtualenv and installing Flask](http://flask.pocoo.org/docs/0.11/installation/) to get a basic introduction.

 You do not need to install dependencies manually.
 Quasselflask comes ready as a package, so you can simply run the `setup.py` file.
 Assuming you created your virtualenv in the directory `./venv` and you downloaded Quasselflask to `./quasselflask`, you need to do the following in a terminal window:

-The following instructions assume you have the following directory structure: your current directory contains directory `venv` containing your virtualenv, and `quasselflask` containing a copy of Quasselflask (cloned from github or untarred).
+The following instructions assume you have the following directory structure: your current directory contains subdirectory `venv` containing your virtualenv, and `quasselflask` containing a copy of Quasselflask (cloned from github or untarred).

+**Reminder**: If you use a custom config file location, remember to set the `QF_CONFIG_PATH` environment variable.
+How to do so depends on your choice of shell.

 1. Activate the virtualenv in a terminal window.
 For the rest of these instructions, you will run all commands in the same window that you activated the virtualenv in.